Tech Track 100: How MVF became the fastest growing tech company

 - Ensure you get a local person you trust to sense check your potential hires as you can miss cultural references that indicate the trustworthiness and effectiveness of an individual.

-- Ensure a critical mass of six people to establish an office culture and ensure resilience if a couple people leave.
+- Ensure a critical mass of six people to establish an office culture and ensure resilience if a couple of people leave.

-- Try to ensure some office hour time zone overlap with your new office as communication will be fundamental to the success.
+- Try to ensure some office hour time zone overlap with your new office as communication will be fundamental to success.